-8. COMMUNICATIONS
+9. COMMUNICATIONS

-Communication between the Public View Point and Event Command or the Clerk of the Course is compulsory.
-This may be by two-way radio or mobile phone.

-This is to ensure marshals can inform Event headquarters of any issues or emergencies which in turn enables Event command to alert the stage Start to hold cars or dispatch emergency vehicles accordingly.
+- (a) Communication between the Public View Point and Rally headquarters or the Stage Commander is compulsory.
+This may be by two-way radio or mobile phone. - (b) This is to ensure marshals are able to inform Rally headquarters of any issues or emergencies which in turn enables Event command to alert the stage Start to hold cars or dispatch emergency vehicles accordingly.

-9. ROLE OF COURSE CHECKER
+10. ROLE OF EVENT COURSE CHECKER

-- (a) The Course Checker is required to review the plan and risk assessment relating to each designated Public View Point carefully. - (b) The Course Checker is the first independent person responsible to Motorsport Australia to view the Event and has the appropriate power to require changes to the Clerk of the Course's plan. - (c) The Course Checker shall be responsible for monitoring the safety of the Event in general and specifically the safety of public and the suitability of Public View Points. - (d) The Clerk of the Course shall take note of all recommendations and advice from the Checker, who in relation to these matters is the senior Motorsport Australia advisor. - (e) Noting that the Clerk of the Course has ultimate responsibility for the conduct of the Event, the Clerk of the Course must take note of any advice or recommendation of the Checker.
-Failure to do so will be reported to the Stewards who have supreme authority over the Event under the National Competition Rules and who have the power under those Rules to cancel the Event or any part of it. - (f) The Checker must discuss any problems with the State Off-Road Panel Chairman (state level events or below) or the Motorsport Australia Off-Road Executive Officer (national level and above) if they and the Clerk of the Course are unable to resolve differences.
+- (a) The Checker is required to review the plan and risk assessment relating to each designated Public View Point carefully. - (b) The Checker is the first independent person responsible to Motorsport Australia to view the Event and has the appropriate power to require changes to the Clerk of the Course's plan. - (c) The Motorsport Australia Course Checker for each Rally shall be responsible for monitoring the safety of the Event in general and specifically the safety of public and the suitability of Public View Points. - (d) The Clerk of the Course shall take note of all recommendations and advice from the Rally Checker, who in relation to these matters is the senior Motorsport Australia advisor. - (e) Noting that the Clerk of the Course has ultimate responsibility for the conduct of the Event, the Clerk of the Course must take note of any advice or recommendation of the Rally Checker.
+Failure to do so will be reported to the Stewards who have supreme authority over the Event under the National Competition Rules and who have the power under those Rules to cancel the Event or any part of it. - (f) The Checker must discuss any problems with the State Rally Panel Chairman (state level events or below) or the Motorsport Australia (national level and above) if they and the Clerk of the Course are unable to resolve differences.